shachn/2521_pracq_ans/README.md

-My solutions for COMP2521 Practice Exercises, which are available at:
+My solutions for the COMP2521 practice exercises, which are available at:

 https://cgi.cse.unsw.edu.au/~cs2521/practice-exercises/